zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 ![alt_text](./img/assets_para.png)

-- For `assets: XcmVersionedMultiAsset` select `V5` from the scroll-down menu.
+- For `assets: XcmVersionedAssets` select `V5` from the drop-down menu.
 Click on the `Add Item` button.
 New fields will pop-up.
 Let's set:
     - For `parents` input `1`
-    - For `interior` select `Here` from the scroll-down menu.
+    - For `interior` select `Here` from the drop-down menu.
 Then new fields will appear.
 Let's set:
-        - For `fun` select `Fungible` from the scroll-down menu
+        - For `fun` select `Fungible` from the drop-down menu
         - For `fun` input the amount of assets you want to send. e.g. to send 1 VFY , remembering that the token has 18 decimals, it's: `1000000000000000000`.

 #### Fee Asset Item